aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.markup/smarttag/_index.md

 This element specifies the presence of a smart tag around one or more inline structures (runs, images, fields,etc.) within a paragraph.
+To learn more, visit the [Structured Document Tags or Content Control](https://docs.aspose.com/words/net/structured-document-tags-or-content-control/) documentation article.

 Smart tags is a kind of custom XML markup.
 Smart tags provide a facility for embedding